Roll249/Game2-lsd/README.md

-how tf do I use this lol
+# very coo

+I know how to use a branch now hue hue hue